thinkerino-ai/open-thinkerino/documents/listeners.md

 The `ponder_mode` is an enumerative value of type `PonderMode` with the following options:

-- `PonderMode.Known`: all formulas must be already known, `KnowledgeBase.retrieve(...)` is used (no proofs are searched)
+- `PonderMode.KNOWN`: all formulas must be already known, `KnowledgeBase.retrieve(...)` is used (no proofs are searched)
-- `PonderMode.Prove`: all formulas must be provable, `KnowledgeBase.prove(...)` is used
+- `PonderMode.PROVE`: all formulas must be provable, `KnowledgeBase.prove(...)` is used
-- `PonderMode.Hypothetically`: all formulas are added as hypotheses before proceeding, no check is required (we are adding them, we should know we did!)
+- `PonderMode.HYPOTHETICALLY`: all formulas are added as hypotheses before proceeding, no check is required (we are adding them, we should know we did!)

 The pondering process returns zero or more `Proof`s, based on what the single listeners returned.
 Each proof will have: